FusionSolutions/python-feclient/README.md

 You can create this object with [`feClient.Client.request`](#create-request) function.

 Functions:
 - `Request.get()`: Returns the request response.
-On any server error the `Client` will reconnect and send all un-responded requests again.
+On any server error the `Client` will reconnect and send all non-responded requests again.
 - `Request.getDelay()`: Returns the response delay in seconds as float.
 - `Request.getID()`: Returns the request ID.
 - `Request.isDone()`: Returns `True` when response arrived and `False` when not.